#1 Ranked Children’s Hospital by U.S. News & World Report

 Innovation insider is a semi-monthly e-newsletter analyzes innovations at Boston Children’s, other academic medical centers and from industry.

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 There are many ways you can help children and their families get the care they need.

 The Mayo Family Pediatric Pain Rehabilitation Center (PPRC) at Boston Children’s Hospital at Waltham is day treatment rehabilitative program for children and adolescents between the ages of 7 and 18 years who continue to have disabling, chronic pain despite outpatient treatment.

 We care for children who have chronic pain due to a variety of conditions including complex regional pain syndrome, neuropathic pain, headaches, abdominal pain and musculoskeletal pain.
 Our highly specialized and dedicated team of physical therapists, occupational therapists, psychologists, recreational therapist, nurses and physicians work together to provide an individualized treatment plan for each child.

 Children and adolescents with chronic pain often miss school on a regular basis, stop spending time with their friends and have visited multiple medical providers, often without benefiting from treatment.
 The goals of our holistic approach are for children to:

-Although the specific treatment plan—including the length of stay at the PPRC—will vary depending on the particular needs of each child, treatment at the PPRC consists of intense physical therapy, occupational therapy, psychological therapy, medical and nursing management.
+Although the specific treatment plan—including the length of stay at the PPRC—will vary depending on the particular needs of each child, treatment at the PPRC consists of intense physical therapy, occupational therapy, psychological therapy and therapeutic recreation, medical and nursing management.